aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module-04-Lab-03-Explore-data-analytics-in-Azure.md

 In this exercise, you'll use Microsoft Power BI Desktop to create a data model and a report containing interactive data visualizations.

-# Visualize data with Power BI

-In this exercise, you'll use Microsoft Power BI Desktop to create a data model and a report containing interactive data visualizations.
 ## Exercise 1 : Visualize data with Power BI

 ### Task 1 : Import data